jacksonrakena/jacksonbot/README.md

 ```
 where `roll_dice` is the name of a function with signature `roll_dice(&ctx: CommandContext, dice: i64) -> CommandOutput`.

-Jacksonbot's macro system will automatically re-interpret the signature provided to `commmand!` and
+Jacksonbot's macro system will automatically re-interpret the signature provided to `command!` and
 rewrite the command to provide those values at runtime, as well as passing the attributes `[description=, max_value=]` to
 Discord when registering commands.